 * Use the "allusion strategy" mentioned on

-* Copy the revised version to the Rationale workspace
+the previous page to reduce its length. * Copy the revised version to the Rationale workspace

 "India has an enormous variety of biogeographic zones: the